godhand1607/vscode-essentials/README.md

 # VSCode Essentials
-Extension pack that includes all the tools I use daily as a developer.
+Extension pack that includes all the tools I use daily as a Software Engineer.

 ## Extensions Included
 - [Angular Language Service](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template)